plclub/cbpv-effects-coeffects/artifact-overview.md

 ### QEMU troubleshooting

-If the artifact needs lots of memory you may need to increase the value of the `QEMU_MEM_MB` variable in the `start.sh` script.
+If the artifact needs lots of memory, you may need to increase the value of the `QEMU_MEM_MB` variable in the `start.sh` script.